Living in the Past (album)

-Living in the Past is a double album quasi-compilation collection by Jethro Tull, which contains album tracks, out-takes, the "Life Is a Long Song" EP, and all of their non-LP singles except for "Sunshine Day"/"Aeroplane" (1968), "One for John Gee" (b-side of "A Song for Jeffrey", 1968), "17" (b-side of "Sweet Dream", 1969) and the original version of "Teacher" that appeared in the UK as the b-side of "The Witch's Promise" in 1969 (the re-recorded 1970 take that was released on the American version of Benefit was included instead).
-Also included are two live recordings taken from a performance at New York City's Carnegie Hall in November 1970.
+Living in the Past is a double LP compilation album by Jethro Tull, released in 1972.
+It collects album tracks, outtakes and several standalone singles spanning the band's career up to that point.
+Also included are the 1971 Life Is a Long Song EP and two live recordings taken from a performance at New York City's Carnegie Hall in November 1970.

 Details

 The album was named after the single released in May 1969 and was released in an elaborate gate-fold packaging that contained a large colour photo booklet with over 50 photos of the band.

 Two songs, "By Kind Permission Of" and "Dharma for One", were recorded live at Carnegie Hall in New York City, United States.
-The former would be extended to include "With You There To Help Me" and would be included in complete form, along with "Dharma For One", on the separate LP release Live At Carnegie Hall 1970 (2015).
+The former would be extended to include "With You There to Help Me" and would be included in complete form, along with "Dharma for One", on the separate LP release Live at Carnegie Hall 1970 (2015).

 "Love Story", "Christmas Song", "Living in the Past", "Driving Song", "Sweet Dream" and "The Witch's Promise", some of which had only appeared on mono versions before, were given new stereo mixes for inclusion on the album.
 Additionally, "A Song for Jeffrey" and "Teacher" were also remixed.
 Many of the tracks only appeared as British releases before being compiled on Living in the Past for the first time in the American market.
 Spurred on by radio airplay of the single, "Living in the Past", US rock fans who bought the album were treated to three years of UK releases.

 In the United States, Living in the Past was the first Jethro Tull album to appear on the Chrysalis Records label; while each of the band's previous albums were marked as "a Chrysalis Production", the albums were released by Warner Bros.
 Records' Reprise Records subsidiary.
 Early U.S. editions of Living in the Past bore both a Chrysalis catalogue number (2CH 1035) and a Reprise catalogue number (2TS 2106), suggesting that the album was scheduled to appear on Reprise Records but that Chrysalis gained control of the band's USA releases in late 1972.

 All of the tracks that were not on the original This Was (1968), Stand Up (1969) and Benefit (1970) albums have appeared as bonus tracks on their 2001 Digital Remasters.